Store Images in Dropbox

 Click OK to save and close the window.

-- Copy the contents of the A to Z folder into Dropbox, Apps, Open Dental.
+- Create a mirror copy of the A to Z folders in Dropbox, Apps, Open Dental.
+Refer to Dropbox Help Center for instructions.